 - Einzeldrucke vor 1800: Register der Verleger, Drucker und Stecher und Register der Orte zu den Bänden 1-9 und 11-14, 2003.

 Series A/I documents printed music that was issued individually between 1600-1800.
 At over 100,000 entries, this is the most comprehensive source available for printed musical works.
 A CD-ROM that incorporates all of the printed volumes was released in 2012.
+The contents of the CD-ROM were added to the free online catalog in 2015.

 A/II: Music Manuscripts after 1600.
 Database index, 1986, (2 microfiches); annual CD-ROM, 1995-2010; free online database since 2010.
 Also available as a subscription database from EBSCO.